To sell and market your medical device across the European Union (EU), you must have a CE marking of conformity.

 Let’s see some of the key benefits of having a CE marking:

-- Proves your device complies with essential legal requirements
+- Indicates that your device complies with essential EU legal requirements.

-- Allows commercialization across all 30 countries in the EEA
+- Allows commercialization in all 30 member countries of the EEA.

-- Demonstrates your device meets safety and quality standards
+- Indicates your device meets safety and quality regulations and standards.

 Over the last decade, an increasing number of companies of all sizes have been migrating from paper-based or hybrid QMS systems to specific QMS software solutions.

-SimplerQMS is one such solution, providing an end-to-end quality management software solution that helps medical device companies streamline their quality processes, speed up time to market, and improve compliance with international standards such as ISO 13485 and MDR.
+SimplerQMS is one such solution, providing an end-to-end quality management software that helps medical device and other Life Science companies streamline their quality processes, speed up time to market, and improve compliance with international standards and regulations such as ISO 13485 and MDR.

-We will break down the most important international standards and regulations you need to know about to better understand how the CE marking process works.
+It is essential to know the regulations and standards involved in medical devices.
+We will break down the most important international standards and regulations you need to know to understand better how the CE marking process works.

 Regulation (EU) 2017/745

-The regulation EU 2017/745, also referred to as the Medical Devices Regulation or MDR, is a new regulation that replaces the previous Medical Device Directive (MDD) and the Active Implantable Medical Device Directive (AIMD) entirely.
+The regulation EU 2017/745, also referred to as the Medical Devices Regulation or MDR, is the current regulation that replaces the previous Medical Device Directive (MDD) and the Active Implantable Medical Device Directive (AIMD) entirely.

-The official regulation describes all the mandatory procedures, transition arrangements, and explanations.
-If you are a medical device manufacturer, please always refer to this law for official information.
+The regulation describes all the mandatory procedures, transition arrangements, and explanations.
+If you are a medical device manufacturer, please always refer to this regulation for accurate information.

 Although it was published in 2017, the requirements for placing medical devices on the European market only took effect on 26 May 2021.

-Directive 2001/83/EC is related to medicinal products for human use, those present properties for treating or preventing disease.
+Directive 2001/83/EC is related to placing medicinal products for human use on the market.

 The directive 2004/23/EC sets quality and safety standards for the donation, procurement, testing, processing, preservation, storage, and distribution of human tissues and cells.

-Medical devices incorporating non-viable tissues or cells with a secondary action must comply with EU MDR.
+Medical devices containing non-viable tissues or cells with a secondary activity must comply with MDR.

-EU MDR’s general safety and performance requirements must apply to the part of the device containing those substances, regardless of their principal activity.
+EU MDR’s general safety and performance requirements must apply to the part of the device containing those elements, regardless of their main activity.